PiBrewing/craftbeerpi4-documentation/master/examples/example-influxdb2.md

 device_limit =
 ```

+## Adding a Grafana Chart to a CraftbeerPi 4 dashboard

 As shown in the [dashboard](../craftbeerpi-4-server/dashboard.md#item-menu) section, you can also add a grafana chart to the dashboard.

 ![Example of Grafana Chart in Dashboard](../../.gitbook/assets/cbpi4-grafana-chart.png)